MustafaBasol/crm/MIGRATIONS.md

 - Organization invite emails now link to a hash-based route so they work on static hosting: `/#join?token=...`
 - Resending an invite extends expiry and sends the email again.

+### Site Settings / SEO & Analytics (Nov 2025)

+- A new migration was added: `1762826000000-CreateSiteSettingsTable.ts`
+- This creates the `site_settings` table (singleton row with id=1) for global SEO and analytics settings.
+- If you see 500s on `/api/site-settings` with `relation "site_settings" does not exist`, make sure this migration has been applied.

 ### Quotes module (Nov 2025)

 - A new migration was added: `1762200000000-CreateQuotesTable.ts`